BoyanK95/FinalProject_yara_internship2023/README.md

 You can start the app using npm start command.
 Normally react apps run on port 3000, but if its taken just type Y and it should forward you to the next posible port.

+Stock Management Application
+This is a small stock management application consisting of four pages built with ReactJS consuming REST API.
+The API calls another REST API for calculation operations, and the data is stored in PostgreSQL.
+The application is written in TypeScript.

+Screens
+Screen 1: Login and Registration
+On this screen, users can register and log in to their "space" and "data."

+Screen 2: Warehouse Operations
+On this screen, users can perform different warehouse operations like delete, create, or edit.
+They can also list all the warehouses for the specific user.

+Screen 3: Product Entry
+On this screen, users can quickly add products to the master products list and see a full list of the product list.

+Screen 4: Warehouse Stock Movement
+On this screen, users can switch between warehouses within the page.
+The page shows the current stock amount, free stock space remaining, and a historic list of Imports and exports.
+The user can also add a new import or export.

+Database Schema
+The database schema includes the following tables:

+users
+products
+warehouses
+warehouses_products
+stock_movements

 You can see the current schema for the backend API and a link to it down here:

 https://github.com/BoyanK95/FinalProject_yara_internship2023/blob/main/warehouseAppDB.png